vankessel/vankessel.github.io/_drafts/intro-to-neural-networks-1.md

 Layers in a neural network are typically fully connected; each neuron in a layer gets its inputs from every neuron in the previous layer.

-Sometimes these connections are altered such as in the case of [**residual networks**](https://arxiv.org/abs/1512.03385), where the input to a neuron is added to its output.
-This means if the neuron naturally outputs 0, it will now output its input, making it an [**identity function**](https://en.wikipedia.org/wiki/Identity_function).
-The ability for neurons to easily form an identity function allows for residual networks to become very deep by reducing the [**vanishing gradient problem**](https://en.wikipedia.org/wiki/Vanishing_gradient_problem#Residual_networks).
+Sometimes these connections are altered such as in the case of [**residual networks**](https://arxiv.org/abs/1512.03385), where the inputs to a layer can skip some number of layers forward and add its value to the output.
+This means if the last layer naturally outputs zeros, it will now output its input, acting like an [**identity function**](https://en.wikipedia.org/wiki/Identity_function).
+The ability for neurons to easily form an identity function allows for residual networks to become very deep by reducing the [**vanishing gradient problem**](#vanishing-gradient-problem).

 [**Dropout**](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) is another method of connecting layers.
-This method reduces the problem of [**overfitting**](https://en.wikipedia.org/wiki/Overfitting), which is when your program is plagiarizing the training data instead of generalizing it.
+This method reduces the problem of [**overfitting**](https://en.wikipedia.org/wiki/Overfitting), which is when the network is plagiarizing the training data instead of generalizing it.
 Dropout will randomly disconnect a given percentage of connections between two layers during training.
 Will this not break the network?
 The answer is no, it actually makes it more robust, it learns how to arrive at the correct answer even with missing data.
 When the network is fully trained, dropout is no longer applied and all the connections are active.
 There is one issue with this, if the network was trained to give a correct answer with 50% of the connections, the trained network will now use 100% of the connections with about twice the data being fed to the next layer.
 To account for this, the trained network will multiply all values passing through the connections by the dropout percentage.

 ### Loss Function